asibs/tactical-next/README.md

 on the PR within a few minutes of the PR being created.
 Once you've confirmed the Vercel Preview build is good, you can merge the PR to main, and the changes will auto-deploy to Production.

+Note that any new Stories will need to be added to the array in the `.github/workflows/storyblok-published.yaml` script.
+TODO: Find a better way of auto-detecting new stories.

 ### Development

 During development, you are likely to want to add new types of Storyblok blocks (eg. you might create a ButtonLink block